-Dr. Gregory S. Keller, a board-certified facial plastic surgeon at Keller Plastic Surgery and hair transplant specialist, brings over 25 years of experience to his advanced FUE hair transplant technique for residents of Santa Barbara, Los Angeles, Beverly Hills, and nearby communities in Southern California.
+Dr. Gregory S. Keller, a board-certified facial plastic surgeon at Keller Plastic Surgery and hair transplant specialist, brings over 25 years of experience to his advanced FUE hair transplant surgery technique for residents of Santa Barbara, Los Angeles, Beverly Hills, and nearby communities in Southern California.

-What is an FUE Hair Transplant?
+What is FUE Hair Transplant Surgery?

 For primary cases of baldness, the follicular unit extraction (FUE) method of hair transplantation, or variations of this technique, has become the “gold standard” in use today.
 In nature, hair emerges from the scalp in units of one, two, three, and even four hairs.
 These units are called “follicular units.”
 When hair is transplanted in these “follicular units,” it appears natural and has a high rate of transplantation survival.
 Dr. Keller uses follicular units and follicular groupings for most primary hair restorations but can perform revision work with follicular unit and other hair transplantation methods.

 Follicular Unit Transplantation is done in two ways.
 These are the “strip method” and Follicular Unit Extraction method.
 At Dr. Keller’s office, both methods are used, and the “take rates” are exceedingly high.